Spherical pendulum

 In physics, a spherical pendulum is a higher dimensional analogue of the pendulum.
 It consists of a mass m moving without friction on the surface of a sphere.
 The only forces acting on the mass are the reaction from the sphere and gravity.

-Owing to the spherical geometry of the problem, spherical coordinates are used to describe the position of the mass in terms of $(r, \theta, \phi)$, where r is fixed such that $r = l$.
+It is convenient to use the spherical coordinates to describe the position of the mass in terms of $(r, \theta, \phi)$, where r is fixed such that $r = l$.